Skip to content

 Answer: 3D printing (stereolithography).
 Hull built objects layer by layer from a vat of liquid resin hardened by UV light.
 His company, 3D Systems, is still operating today.

-Everyone places 3D printing in the 2010s, when desktop printers hit the consumer market.
-The actual invention?
-1984.
+Everyone places 3D printing in the 2010s, when desktop printers hit shops.
+The real invention came in 1984.
 Hull filed his patent in 1986.
-Industrial 3D printing was used throughout the 90s and 2000s before the maker movement brought it to the public’s attention.
+Big factories used 3D printing all through the 90s and 2000s before the maker movement made the public notice.

 31. Kodak released its first disposable camera in 1987.
 What was it called?
 (Medium)